Carrión de los Condes, Palencia

 Return to Carrión Home

 The current church of Santa María del Camino was built around the mid-twelfth century, likely during the reign of Alfonzo VII (1127-57), after the end of a period of civil war and popular rebellions (1).
-There has been some later restorations, most notably the addition of the flying buttresses that frame the south portal nowadays.
-On the south portal, the second outer archivolt bears thirty-seven figures in relief, which, as María Cuadrado Lorenzo remarks, encompass heterogeneous motifs instead of fitting into one single program: bestial or hybrid figures and personifications of vices perch side-by-side with musicians and regular townsfolk (2).
-On the other hand, the frieze above lays out a clear, linear narrative of the journey of the Three Magi, who stop by King Herod's (centre; enthroned) on their way before finally arriving at the feet of the Virgin with infant Christ.
-The actual scene of the Adoration of the Magi can be seen on the far left, now set into the buttress.
+There have been several later restorations, most notably the addition of the flying buttresses that frame the south portal today.
+On the south portal, the second outer archivolt bears thirty-seven figures in relief, which, as described by María Cuadrado Lorenzo, encompass heterogeneous motifs instead of fitting into one single program: bestial or hybrid figures and personifications of vices perch side-by-side with musicians and regular townsfolk (2).
+On the other hand, the frieze above lays out a clear, linear narrative of the journey of the Three Magi, who visit King Herod (centre; enthroned) before finally arriving at the feet of the Virgin with infant Christ.
+The scene of the Adoration of the Magi, after their arrival in Bethlehem, can be seen on the far left, now set into the buttress.
 The stark contrast in scale and iconography between the archivolts and frieze may imply different medieval target audiences.
 While the smaller and miscellaneous archivolt figures demand closer and prolonged attention, and may have served to resonate with, entertain, and educate the townspeople of Carrión -- a form of public engagement and appeasement particularly relevant in the wake of popular rebellions -- the clarity and narrative linearity of the frieze would likely have appealed more to pilgrims visiting the town.
 The Three Magi, the prototypical pilgrims on their devotional journey to the newborn Christ, are travelling westward on foot and on horseback -- much like the medieval pilgrims on their way to Santiago de Compostela (3).
 At Santa María del Camino we have a meeting place of both the rooted locals and the pilgrims on the road.